KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\models.py:48`

 **Description**:
-The `Contact.get_contact` method in the `Contact` class is likely designed to retrieve or access the details of a specific contact based on the provided `contact_id` within the EeazyCRM system.
+The `Contact.get_contact` method in the `Contact` class is used to retrieve a specific contact using the provided 'contact_id'.
+It is likely called by other methods or functions that require information about a specific contact in the EeazyCRM application.

 ---